1. What's the point?

 No. Do not write something like, "Now use the molar mass to convert from grams to moles," or, "Now plug in the variables."
-If they're not given, you should explain where the values of the variables are coming from, but if you're just doing basic algebra or using the factor-label method, I don't want a play-by-play.
+If they're not given, you should explain where the values of the variables are coming from, but if you're just doing basic algebra, I don't want a play-by-play.
 If it feels like a waste of your time to write it down, it probably is.

 6. When should I start working on the problems?